|

 The Jury is nominated and organized by the LOC.
 The Jury consists of at least five members, if possible from different countries.
 Team leaders, at least one from each team, are included in the Jury.
 The team leaders cannot be members of the Jury in the PF where their teams participate and should not, if possible, grade the same team more than twice.

-V. The agenda of the IYPT The IYPT is carried out in a period determined by the LOC (from May to July).
+The IYPT is carried out in a period determined by the LOC (from May to July).

 All teams participate in five Selective PFs.
 Selective PFs are carried out according to a special schedule, following the rule that, if possible, no team meets another team more than once.
 This schedule should be known before numbers are ascribed to the teams by lot.
 The best teams participate in the Final PF.